vitalz/json4img/README.md

 # Json4Img REST API
 This is simple and lightweight Java REST API application for local development (sandbox) which does simple things:
 * writes PNG image file from JSON
-* read a PNG/JPG image to JSON
+* reads a PNG/JPG image to JSON

 It is not complicated.
 It will follow KISS principle: keep it simple and stupid.